easywebhub/easywebhub-com/content/index.md

     },
     "sectionInfoG": {
-        "title": "We'd love to hear from all of you.", "name": "We'd love to hear from designers, developers to enrich EasyWeb services, provide high quality services for our customers who always want to own honorable  websites", "url": "about",
+        "title": "We'd love to hear from all of you.", "name": "We'd love to hear from designers, developers to enrich EasyWeb services, and to satisfy our customers who always want to own honorable  websites", "url": "about",
         "btn": "discuss web design"
     },